 Great web content attracts people to your company, but not everyone wants to put in the work.
 So what’s the next best thing?
 Steal it.
-Sadly, behavior historically relegated to anonymous internet trolls is now spilling into LinkedIn—a business platform where people should know better.
+That’s right—behavior historically assigned to anonymous internet trolls is now spilling into LinkedIn—a business platform where people should know better.
 LinkedIn content thieves are playing a dangerous game.

 As a content creator, writer, podcaster and emerging tech PR communications guy, I have produced a lot of content.
-It has been great for my company, resulting in a fair amount of traffic from organic search.
+It has been great for my company, resulting in a large amount of traffic from organic search.
 I’ve led my clients and their teams to do the same.
-I’m fairly used to being ripped off, copied and not credited.
-Whether it’s laziness and deception, it doesn’t end well for the thieves.
+I’m fairly used to being ripped off, copied, and not credited.

 If web content thieves are caught stealing or copying content online, it’s fairly easy to report them to Google, and if Google determines you’re guilty, they have been known to downrank your content significantly.
 I’ve seen it happen.